Unit 6 - Practice Quiz

 2 In the context of embedded processors, what does SoC stand for?

-A. System on Chip
+A. Silicon on Chip

-C. Source of Computation
+B. Source of Computation

-D. Speed of Clock
+C. Speed of Clock

 3 Which type of processor is specifically designed to perform mathematical operations like Multiply-Accumulate (MAC) at very high speeds for audio and video processing?